New York City skyline at night, Manhattan seen from above

 Which NYC hotel is best for business meetings?

-Four Seasons New York for board-table-grade meeting rooms (closed for renovation 2024, 2026; check reopening status before booking).
-Park Hyatt New York for the most discreet executive setting on 57th Street.
-The Peninsula New York for the Fifth Avenue address that carries client weight.
-Mandarin Oriental for the Columbus Circle position adjacent to Time Warner Center.
-The St. Regis for traditional power-lunch infrastructure and butler service.
-Avoid pure-leisure properties (Aman, The Mark) for back-to-back meeting days, those are configured for stays, not workdays.
+Four Seasons New York reopened in November 2024 after its multi-year refit and again offers board-table-grade meeting rooms on 57th Street.
+Park Hyatt New York is the most discreet executive setting on the same block.
+The Peninsula New York carries the Fifth Avenue address that adds weight to client meetings.
+Mandarin Oriental owns the Columbus Circle position with the city's best meeting-room views.
+The St. Regis brings traditional power-lunch infrastructure and butler service.
+Skip the pure-leisure properties (Aman, The Mark) for back-to-back meeting days, since those are configured for stays, not workdays.

 When is the best time to book a luxury hotel in NYC?